 - Strengthen cooperation and networking with research centres and universities worldwide.

 Each participant in the Fellowship Programme is expected to draft a proposal for a national ALE policy or strategic framework that can be taken further and implemented at country level following the programme.
-Their proposals need to make a direct contribution to the implementation of the BFA.
+Their proposals need to make a direct contribution to the implementation of the BFA in Member States.

-The Fellowship Programme is organized in an interactive and participatory manner.
-It combines introductory presentations and workshops, peer exchanges and self-directed research, under the guidance of UIL experts.
+The Fellowship Programme takes place in an interactive and participatory environment.
+It combines introductory presentations and workshops, peer exchanges and self-directed research under the guidance of UIL experts.

-Programmes are overseen by distinguished experts in the field of ALE.
-Depending on the year, they last between two and four weeks.
+Distinguished experts in the field of ALE oversee programmes, which, depending on the year, last between two and four weeks.

 At the end of the fellowship, participants present their draft proposals in a lecture at UIL, receiving feedback from peers and expert staff.
 After they return to their respective countries, fellows are expected to present their proposals to responsible ministers, and to provide regular reports to UIL on the implementation of their strategies.